harvestrio/jobs/README.md

 ```

-2. Deploy a graphql typescript server for the previously created model, that allows user to get a Message based on its clientId (no authentication required).
-Tips: Using one of the [Prisma example](https://github.com/prisma/prisma-examples) is heavily adviced.
+2. Deploy a graphql Typescript server for the previously created model, that allows user to get a Message based on its clientId (no authentication required).
+`
+Tips: Using one of the [Prisma example](https://github.com/prisma/prisma-examples) is heavily adviced.`

 ## Logic